mt40/my_blog/posts/scala_hash_map/scala_hash_map.md

 ## Notes
 - `Array` can be used for faster indexed access.
 Here, I use `Vector` to keep everything immutable.
 - A more complete code can be found on [my Github][github_link].
+- This implementation uses a constant capacity (and it shouldn't).
+In practice, you should add some logic in method `add` to increase the capacity when needed.
+This is important to maintain performance.

 [hash_map_img]: hash_table.png
 [hash_map]: https://en.wikipedia.org/wiki/Hash_table